jessetinell/Browsersync-bat/README.md

 # Browsersync-bat
-The laziest and most flexible solution for starting Browsersync
+The laziest (yet flexible) solution for starting Browsersync

 ## How?